Raymond-CL/Fortran-examples/README.md

 - some fo the NR codes are not numerical algorithms, but some system validation codes, I have excluded as well.
 - the example used is similar to the 'makefile example'.

-*Jul 2022*

 ### vegas

-This is a minimum work example using the Numerical-Recipe vegas subroutine
+This is a minimum working example using the Numerical-Recipe vegas subroutine an introductory example to show how the vegas adaptive multi-dimensional numerical integration works
 - all vegas dependent codes in NR have been included in the `vegas.f` file.
 - the multidimensional integration calculates the volume of a 3D sphere with given radius.
 - the `makefile` is also minimized (but canbe modified for general use.

-*Mar 2022*

 ### helper